-Whenever someone decides to buy a house, there’s always that question: what if I pay it off with cash; all in one shot?
+Whenever someone decides to buy a house, there’s always that question: what if I pay it off with cash, all in one shot?
 Enticing as it may seem (for both the home seller and the home buyer) it’s not all black and white – if you’ve been following our Real Estate Tips and Advice for a while, you’ve probably realized by now that nothing in Real Estate ever is, right?

 One of the attractions of paying in cash is the ability to skip all of the appraisal fees and closing costs, we know.
-But they’re worth it and, nonetheless, it will still be faster than the regular mortgage home buying process because both parties won’t have to work around the mortgage lender’s schedule to sign the paperwork.
-All they need to do is find a date that’s good for both, the home buyer brings in the cashier’s check, sign and done.
+We must mention, though, that there are certain cases when you can dispute home appraisals.
+Still, they’re worth it, and, nonetheless, it will still be faster than the regular mortgage home buying process because both parties won’t have to work around the mortgage lender’s schedule to sign the paperwork.
+All they need to do is find a date that’s good for both; the home buyer brings in the cashier’s check, signs, and is done.
 They won’t even tire their wrists so much because the paperwork will be far less substantial than if the home buyer was financing it with a bank.

 But if it’s so cool, why do so many people prefer getting a mortgage instead?

 Fulfilling your real estate dream is wonderful, of course, but if you spend it all buying the house, you will have no money to populate it, update it, eat well and have fun.
-Liquidity keeps your real estate dream from becoming a nightmare and mortgages allow you exactly that: the ability to go away on a trip to relax, investing on your family’s education and not going bankrupt when the roof or the plumbing has a problem or, God forbid, a medical emergency arrives.
-Getting a mortgage is the wise, more sustainable choice.
-And because of that, because our economy is an eco-system, there are a number of first time home buyer programs and federal housing mortgage loans to make sure the community grows without disrupting the whole society with it.
-So, buying a house with cash should be viewed as an aggressive/advanced investment tactic and not the “natural” way to do business.
+Liquidity keeps your real estate dream from becoming a nightmare and mortgages allow you precisely that: the ability to go away on a trip to relax, investing in your family’s education, and not going bankrupt when the roof or the plumbing has a problem.
+Albeit think of home renovations as an essential investment for the future.
+There are crucial tips for house facelifts that will increase your property value and garage renovation ideas.
+To add, there could be, God forbid, medical emergencies occurring when you will, by all means, need cash.

-And, when buying a house with cash, they become even more valuable to make sure the needed safety requirements natural when getting a mortgage are adapted and observed in your home buying process so no one gets the short end of the stick.
-Feel free to use The Official Real Estate Agent Directory® to find the local real estate agent closest to you and good luck!
+And, when buying a house with cash, they become even more valuable to make sure the needed safety requirements natural when getting a mortgage are adapted and observed in your home buying process, so no one gets the short end of the stick.
+Feel free to use The Official Real Estate Agent Directory® to find the local real estate agent closest to you, and good luck!